 If you hold the power to help decide how Britain is run you should be elected by us, the British public.
 That’s democracy.

-British governments have been trying to reform the House of Lords for over a century, but in 2012 the House of Lords Reform bill failed
+British governments have been trying to reform the House of Lords for over a century.
+In 2012 the House of Lords Reform bill failed

-Lords reform will not go away.
 We simply cannot have thousands of unelected politicians passing laws which the British people have to live by.
-The public are ready, with 79% supporting reform, now it’s our job to hold the politicians to account.
+The public are ready, with 79% supporting reform.
+Now it’s our job to hold the politicians to account.

 - A 100% elected House of Lords.
 If you hold the power to pass laws you should be chosen by the people who have to live by those laws.

 - Elections using the Single Transferable Vote to ensure voters have a real choice between candidates, small parties and independents, to improve representation and to avoid wasted votes.

 - No reserved seats for Bishops of the Church of England, or indeed for any faith community leaders.

 - Thresholds or other positive measures should be introduced to ensure diversity of candidates and to make sure the Lords looks and feels more like Britain today.

 Our work to reform the House of Lords

 We came out strongly against new appointments to the Lords, showing how at this rate the super-sized second chamber could have 2,000 unelected peers after the next general election.
 Read our Guardian article on the subject